RonanChrisODea/Algorithm-Benchmarking-Project/README.md

 This repository demonstrates a performance benchmarking application for comparing various sorting algorithms across different input sizes and data distributions, built using Java and Gradle.

-## Overview

-This project demonstrates a performance benchmarking application for comparing various sorting algorithms.
-It's built with Java and uses Gradle for building and running.

 ## Project Structure

 The project follows the standard Gradle directory structure: